Shirley Abbott (author)

-Biography
+Early life and education

-Shirley Abbott graduated in 1952 from high school in Hot Springs, Arkansas as class valedictorian and in 1956 with a bachelor's degree (cum laude) in English and French from Texas State College for Women (renamed in 1957 Texas Woman’s University).
+Born Shirley Jean Abbott in Hot Springs, Arkansas, her father was a bookmaker who took bets on illegal, off-track horse races, but was quixotically a well-respected member of the community.
+Abbott graduated in 1952 from high school in Hot Springs, Arkansas, as class valedictorian and in 1956 with a bachelor's degree (cum laude) in English and French from Texas State College for Women (renamed in 1957 Texas Woman’s University).
 In 1956 she, as one of the winners of an essay contest, was one of twenty young women that Mademoiselle magazine's editors selected as paid guest editors in New York City for their College Issue.
+Abbot took the job in New York City to escape the segregated South, which she found distasteful.
 For a brief time from 1956 to 1957 she worked in New York City as an editorial assistant for Henry Holt and Company.
 She was for the academic year 1957–1958 a Fulbright Scholar at the University of Grenoble and for the academic year 1958–1959 a scholarship graduate student in the French department of Columbia University.
-She decided she did want to teach French and left graduate school.
+She decided she did not want to teach French and left graduate school.